Stage IV Lung Cancer With ALK Rearrangement

 Getting a Diagnosis

-First, your doctor will talk with you so that he understands what's been going on.
-He'll ask questions like these:
+First, your doctor will talk with you about what’s been going on and ask questions like these:

 When did you first notice problems?